Rohit-0611/Gen-AI-Shopping/README.md

 3. **User Access Control**: Implement user access control to ensure secure and authorized access to different functionalities within the system.
 4. **Integration with E-commerce Platforms**: Explore the possibility of integrating the system with e-commerce platforms for seamless online and offline store management.

-## Contributing
-Contributions from the community are highly encouraged to enhance the capabilities and versatility of GenAI Clothing Store Management System.
-Please refer to our Contributing Guidelines to get started.

 ## Credits
 We express our gratitude to the dedicated efforts of our team and the broader open-source community for contributing to the success of this project.
 Special thanks to the Codebasics YouTube channel for valuable insights and guidance during the development process [YouTube-codebasic](https://www.youtube.com/channel/UCh9nVJoWXmFb7sLApWGcLPQ).